materialsproject/fireworks/docs/index.rst

-    patches, or upgrades to the features, functionality or performance of the source code ("Enhancements") to anyone; however, if you choose to make your Enhancements available either publicly, or directly to Lawrence Berkeley National Laboratory or it contributors, without imposing a separate written license agreement for such Enhancements, then you hereby grant the following license: a  non-exclusive, royalty-free perpetual license to install, use,
+    patches, or upgrades to the features, functionality or performance of the source code ("Enhancements") to anyone; however, if you choose to make your Enhancements available either publicly, or directly to Lawrence Berkeley National Laboratory or its contributors, without imposing a separate written license agreement for such Enhancements, then you hereby grant the following license: a  non-exclusive, royalty-free perpetual license to install, use,